faboussard/42-irc/assets/server-client socket functionment.md

 C. create the client socket (accept connection):

-1. when a client tries to cnnect, the server stores its data via the function accept(). it takes in param :
+1. when a client tries to connect, the server stores its data via the function accept(). it takes in param :
 - the fd from the server socket (previously configured on a listen mode)
 - the address of the client(ip, port) stored in the structure sockaddr_in